Are you up for a new challenge?

 People with disabilities and their family and friends are invited to participate.
 Begin by taking the 1st Mile Challenge.

 The Erie Canal and Canalway Trail are divided into distinct regions, each roughly 90 miles.
 Rack up all four regions to become a 360 End-to-Ender!
 Connecting canals offer more opportunities for adventure.
 You can count miles on any of these canals toward your Canalway Challenge total.

-Varied terrain on water and land joins picturesque countryside with vibrant cities.
+Varied terrain on water and land joins picturesque scenery with vibrant cities.

 Tasty craft brews and ice cream await along the historical canal of the 1800s and today's canal route.

-The Erie Canal merges with the mighty Mohawk River to reveal treasures accessible by water and trail.
+The Erie Canal merges with the Mohawk River in this scenic region rich in culture, arts and architecture.

 Montezuma to Geneva, Cayuga and Seneca Lakes (92 miles) Famed for its wineries, wildlife, and beautiful lakes.

 Highlights: Women's Rights National Historical Park, wine tours, Montezuma National Wildlife Refuge

 Three Rivers to Oswego (23 miles) Short but sweet!
 Paddle the scenic Oswego to Lake Ontario.

 Highlights: Great Bear Springs Recreation Area, Oswego Paddlefest, H. Lee White Marine Museum